bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Hint 2</summary>

-The password is also the name of one of the most prominent actors in the music video.
+The password is also the name of one of the most prominent actors in a music video.
 </details>
 <details>
 <summary>Solution</summary>